Skip to main content

 The project also creates new research opportunities for Boise State students.
 Graduate and undergraduate researchers will gain hands-on experience in conservation genomics, wildlife forensics, and applied environmental science, skills that prepare them for leadership in conservation and ecology.

-By the conclusion of the grant, the team expects to deliver the most detailed demographic data ever collected on golden eagles in North America, along with high-resolution collision-risk maps that can guide proactive turbine siting and operation.
+By the conclusion of the grant, the broader grant team expects to deliver detailed demographic data for golden eagles, along with high-resolution collision-risk maps that can guide proactive turbine siting and operation.

-This project also lays the groundwork for broader efforts, including the development of long-term genetic monitoring networks for raptors across the western United States and potential applications for other species, such as California condors and ferruginous hawks.
+This project also lays the groundwork for broader efforts, including the development of long-term genetic monitoring networks for raptors across the western United States and potential applications for other species with long-term feather collections.

 “The data for this study have been gathered one feather at a time, over a decade,” Hudon said.
 “Now, all those small moments of fieldwork are converging into something that can truly change how we think about conservation and climate solutions.”